-Where arrests of sex workers and clients were high, only 5% of sex workers reported violence (UK)
+Where arrests of sex workers and clients were high, only 5% of sex workers who experienced violence reported it to the police (UK)

 National Ugly Mugs recorded significant differences in the numbers of sex workers reporting violence depending on police policy in that area.
 For example, in Lancashire, where police made known that their priority was harm reduction, 46% of sex workers reported when they were a victim of crime.
-This compared to 5% in Nottinghamshire where police had a policy of arresting both sex workers and clients.
+This compared to 5% of victims in Nottinghamshire where police had a policy of arresting both sex workers and clients.